wiseman-timelord/Studio-Chat/README.md

 1. Install LM Studio, and ensure you have suitable models loaded...
 2. Configure "config.json" appropriately.
 3. Run the launcher "StudioChat.Bat".

+## NOTES:
+- This project is intended a better version of the llama 2 style chatbot I made for WSL, for proof of a AI on powershell/lm studio concept; but when its done, do I make a, adventure game or agent/assitant or personal manager, out of it, what is the next stage after project completion??

 ## DISCLAIMER:
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.